Surajkr1166/Data-science-hands-on-model-Pyspyder/Readmr PCA.md

-📘 README.md — Loan Default Prediction using PCA and Logistic Regression 🧠 Project Overview
+🧠 Project Overview

 This project aims to predict loan default using Logistic Regression enhanced with Principal Component Analysis (PCA) for dimensionality reduction.